PhaserEditor2D/PhaserEditor/docs/v2/animations-editor.rst

 *Texture Key*                  It is a |PhaserEditor|_, read-only property.
 It shows the key of the frame texture.
 ============================== ===========================================

-In addition, the |PropertiesView|_ shows a preview of the frame texture.
+Also, the |PropertiesView|_ shows a preview of the frame texture.

 .. image:: images/animations-editor/animations-frame-properties.png
   :alt: Animations properties.